 Maryland courts have interpreted the law of the District of Columbia to be that when “one of the parties, although asserting the existence of a common-law marriage, denies or fails to say there was mutual consent or agreement, mere cohabitation, even though followed by reputation, will not justify an inference of mutual agreement or consent.”
 That said, Washington, D.C., is one of the country’s easiest states to recognize a common-law marriage.

 Virginia Common Law Marriage Law

 In Virginia, common law marriage is not recognized by law.
 Merely residing together in the same household does not create legal responsibilities or duties between two individuals, except when expressly agreed upon.
 Any agreements concerning shared financial obligations and jointly-owned property are enforced as per contract law.
 The length of cohabitation, the nature of a romantic or sexual relationship, or even engagement is irrelevant in Virginia.
 But Virginia does, as it is required to, recognize common-law marriages in other jurisdictions.

 Key Maryland Common Law Marriage Opinion

 - Blaw-Knox Const.
 Equipment Co. v.
 Morris, 88 Md.
 App.
 655, 596 A.2d 679 (1991).
-A couple held themselves out as husband and wife to Pennsylvania friends and relatives and spend two nights together in a hotel.
-The court found that the parties satisfied the requirements of a Pennsylvania common law marriage although they were Maryland residents.
+A couple held themselves out as husband and wife to Pennsylvania friends and relatives and spent two nights together in a hotel.
+The court found that the parties satisfied the requirements of a Pennsylvania common-law marriage, although they were Maryland residents.